matutosi/ontama/README.md

 4. Create a folder named vosk-model in ontama folder (mac: your user folder) and move all the model-ja from into vosk-model folder.
    Again, wait for a while.
 5. When all the files have been copied, it is complete.
+6. Recognize mp3 or mp4 file, install ffmpeg.

+Search instalation of ffmpeg with web by your self.

 ONTAMA use "./vosk-model/model-ja/" folder as model data regardless with the actual language that you use.
 So when you save model files in "./vosk-model/model-ja/" folder, ONTAMA will work.